-Constant — If selected, the local variable is made constant, i.e. it has the same value at all times and can not be changed during the simulation.
+Constant — If selected, the local variable is made constant, that is, it has the same value at all times and cannot be changed during the simulation.

 Label — You can add here some comments, explaining the meaning of the local variable.
 The comments will be shown inside the block instead of the name of the variable.

 Fill color — Sets the fill color for the element.
 Click inside the control and choose a color from the set of most used ones, or choose some custom color using the Colors dialog box.